Fair Access Policy

 1.7

-To ensure that the principles of this policy are met, we will require all individuals employed or engaged in the delivery and/or facilitation of the Assessment, to be fully aware of the contents of this policy.
+To ensure that the principles of this policy are met, we will require all individuals employed or engaged in the delivery and/or facilitation of the Assessment, to be fully aware of the contents of this and any associated policies and processes.

 1.8